SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Read-Only Computed Properties
 _____________________________

-If a computed property has a getter but no setter, it becomes a *read-only computed property*.
+A computed property with a getter but no setter is known as a *read-only computed property*.
-This enables you to define a computed property that will always return a current value, and can be accessed via dot syntax, but which cannot be set to a different value by users of your class or structure.
+Read-only computed properties enable you to define a property that will always return a value, and can be accessed via dot syntax, but which cannot be set to a different value by users of your class or structure.

 As mentioned above,
-the declaration of computed properties – including read-only computed properties – can be simplified by removing the ``get:`` keyword.
+the declaration of computed properties – including read-only computed properties – can be simplified by removing the ``get`` keyword:
-For example:

 .. testcode:: storedAndComputedProperties